Thaddeus-Maximus/thaddeus-maximus/README.md

 ## Engineer.
 Mostly with nuts and bolts.
 Sometimes with bits and bytes.
 I like simulation software.
 I like suckless software.
-Looking for help with tubular and gweaver.
+I like appropriate/intermediate technology.

 <!--
 **Thaddeus-Maximus/thaddeus-maximus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.